FINLAND ARCTIC CHALLENGE LIVE

 Puffy coats and extra layers came off and the group didn’t have go with a guide, as they did up the fell.
 While tired by the end of this first day, there was renewed energy and excitement as the group traveled along a proper road to reach the lumberjack cabin.

-The group was welcomed at the lumberjack cabin with hot blueberry juice and a slice of either meat or vegan savory pie.
-Just perfect to snack on before hopping in the sauna before dinner!
+Participants were welcomed at the lumberjack cabin with hot blueberry juice and a slice of either meat or vegan savory pie.
+Just perfect to snack on before hopping in the sauna and the much feared, and then loved ice-dip before dinner!

 Tomorrow, there is an option to do either a half marathon or full marathon.
 After a long day today, it will be interesting to see what participants choose!